 That’s a plan that’s been in the works for a while, and the probable reason Caesars hadn’t launched any new online casino products since Pennsylvania in Apr.
 2020.
-It’s now operating in Michigan, but by way of the rebranding of William Hill in that state.
+Its first state entry by way of William Hill was Michigan.

 Like BetMGM, it’s a solid choice for players who like both casino products and sports betting, and who visit retail casinos regularly.
 Its Caesars Rewards program connects its online and retail offerings, and even the WSOP.com poker platform, which Caesars owns.

 Next expected launch: Illinois.
 Caesars now has an online casino in every state it’s legally able to operate one.
 The question is therefore which state will legalize next, and Illinois is the most likely answer.